Phalanstere/VisualData/README.md

  	function visualData([folder], [callback])
 ```

-- The callback receives an array of objects with the following structure:
+- The callback receives a timestamp sorted array of objects with the following structure:

 ```html